-Discuss is an exclusive training programme, sponsored by five top City firms and run by Rare, for brilliant students who are interested in City law.
+Discuss is an exclusive training programme, sponsored by six top City firms and run by Rare, for brilliant students who are interested in City law.
 The programme is open to students from any discipline in their first year or second year of a four year course at any university.
 The programme is aimed at students from lower socioeconomic status groups, for example, students who have been in receipt of free schools meals, are the first generation in their family to attend university, or have experienced other forms of social disadvantage.

 Competition for vacation scheme places is fiercer than ever.
 The application and interview process is rigorous.
 Top law firms use a range of assessments including ability tests, case studies and one-on-one commercial awareness interviews to help them decide who to hire.
 These assessments measure ability but inevitably, having confidence and social capital gives students an advantage.
 The programme aims to enable Discuss students to develop their enormous potential.

 Participants receive individual support from our expert coaches including Cary Kochberg, former partner at Hogan Lovells; Melissa Andrewes, former Slaughter and May and Clifford Chance lawyer; Andrew Lilley, former managing partner of Travers Smith; Julia Barnaby, former associate at Travers Smith and Carly Gilberg, former associate at Allen & Overy and Graduate Recruitment Manager at Herbert Smith Freehills.
 In these sessions, students will be challenged to enhance their knowledge of and ability to talk about complex commercial, economic and political issues in a confident manner.
 These sessions will prepare you, not just for the application and interview process, but for a successful career in commercial law.